 City Centre Neighbourhood Plan

 On Tuesday 14 February 2017, Council adopted the City Centre Neighbourhood Plan together with consequential amendments to Brisbane City Plan 2014.
-The new City Centre Neighbourhood Plan becomes effective on Friday 24 March 2017.
+The new City Centre Neighbourhood Plan became effective on Friday 24 March 2017.

 The City Centre Neighbourhood Plan translates some of the strategies of the Brisbane City Centre Master Plan 2014 into more specific rules for development, in accordance with the Sustainable Planning Act 2009.